lindhor/geoportal-server-catalog-wiki/Mapping-XML-element-to-Elasticsearch-field.md

     `G.evalProps(task,item,root,"contact_people_s","//gmd:CI_ResponsibleParty/gmd:individualName/gco:CharacterString");`

-3. Edit the line so it is like the following:
+3. Edit the line to make it like the following:
     `G.evalProps(task,item,root,"contact_role_s","//gmd:CI_ResponsibleParty/gmd:role/gmd:CI_RoleCode");`
-   * **Note:**

   * Different functions are used depending on the element type,  for string use "evalProps", for date use "evalDate", for Codelist use "evalCode", for resource url use "evalResourceLinks".
   * "contact_role_s" is the Elasticsearch field name, suffix "_s" are used to tell the data type of the field, "_s" for string, "_txt" for text (tokenized), "_b" for boolean, "_i" for integer, etc. If a suffix is not explicitly specified, Elasticsearch will try to assign type based on the value.
 A full list of suffixes is defined in /geoportal/WEB-INF/classes/config/elastic-mappings.json.
   * "//gmd:CI_ResponsibleParty/gmd:role/gmd:CI_RoleCode" is the xpath of the element in the metadata.

 4. Save the file.
 5. Restart Tomcat.